 Shrubs in Telegraph Hill Park

 Yes, there are shrubberies in the park and probably the autumn is not the best time to enjoy them.
-I found hawthorn, philadelphus, pampas grass, dogwoods, and a flowering palm (I think it was this!).
-Of course there are other shrubs as well.
+I found hawthorn, philadelphus, pampas grass, dogwoods, and a flowering palm (I think it was this!) and other shrubs.
 Railings protect and close off a meadow area.

 Trees in Telegraph Hill Park

-But the real glory of this Park in the autumn is in the trees and the colour of their leaves.
+The real glory of this Park in the autumn is the trees and the colour of their leaves.
 In particular there are old and stately plane trees.

 LCC originally owned Telegraph Hill Park.
-Then the GLC took ownership until 1971 when Lewisham Council took over the care of the park.
-This is a glorious park in South East London and I particularly enjoyed the late autumn colours in Lower Telegraph Hill Park in Lewisham!
+The GLC then took ownership and in 1971 Lewisham Council took over the care of the park.
+Lower Telegraph Hill Park in Lewisham is a glorious park in South East London where I particularly enjoyed the late autumn colours.